20 Worst Tourist Traps in Michigan

 Source: travelingmichigan

-Michigan’s apple orchards become overcrowded tourist magnets every autumn.
-Families pay premium prices for basic apple picking experiences.
+Michigan’s apple orchards become very popular destinations every autumn.
+Families pay premium prices for the apple picking experience during peak weekends.

-Weekend visits mean fighting crowds for parking and waiting in long lines.
-A simple bag of apples costs three times grocery store prices.
+Weekend visits mean navigating busy parking areas and waiting in long lines.
+A bag of apples tends to cost considerably more than at a grocery store.

 9. Mackinaw City Hotels